jeremytammik/tbc/a/1977_cultureinfochanger.md

 The last time was the
 [Copy as HTML update](https://thebuildingcoder.typepad.com/blog/2021/11/revit-20221-sdk-revitlookup-build-and-install.html#7) in November 2021 using the Productivity Power Tools 2017/2019.

-This time around, I switched to a new extension, Copy As HTML 2022 by Tim Mathias:
+This time around, I switched to a new extension, Copy as HTML 2022 by Tim Mathias:

 > Copy selected code in HTML format while preserving syntax highlighting, indentation, background colour and font.
 Options: Max Height, Title Block, Alternating Lines, Line Numbers, Wrap Lines, Un-indent, Background Colour, Class Names.